CoVaRR-NET/duotang/currentsituation.md

-Select subvariants of XBB.1.16, XBB.1.9, and XBB.2.3 are currently showing the most growth, but none show substantial growth advantage.
-EG.5.1, somewhat of note internationally, is growing significantly in some provinces, but not in other provinces with different variant backgrounds.
-All of these variants have mutations that would confer additional immune evasion and/or infectivity.
-Sequences are being monitored closely to identify or track any saltation variants (variants with sudden, large mutational changes) that might arise.
+Select subvariants of XBB.1.16, XBB.1.9, and XBB.2.3 are still currently showing the most growth, but none show substantial growth advantage.
+Multiple variants have now independently acquired both mutations S:456L and S:478R (mutations thought to increase immune evasion and infectivity, respectively), including FL.1.5.1 (an XBB.1.9.1 subvariant) and some XBB.1.16 subvariants.
+All are showing a growth advantage vs XBB.1.16.

+Sequences are still being monitored closely to identify or track any saltation variants (variants with sudden, large mutational changes) that might arise.

-Variants of current interest, due to their current/potential growth advantage, mutations of potential functional significance, or spread in other countries:
+Variants of current interest, due to their current/potential growth advantage, mutations of potential functional significance, or spread in other countries (**bold** denotes changes since the last report:

 * EG.5.1 (XBB.1.9.2 with S:F456L plus S:Q52H plus some notable non-spike mutations)
 * FD.1.1 (subvariant of XBB.1.5.15 with S:F456L)
 * FE.1 (subvariant of XBB.1.18.1 with S:456L)
-* Multiple XBB.1.5 subvariants including those that have S:F456L
+* -Multiple XBB.1.5 subvariants including those that have S:F456L
+* **FL.1.5.1 (XBB.1.9.1 with S:701V, ORF1a:G993S, S:456L and S:478R)**
-* XBB.1.16 which has S:T478R (with a particular interest in those with S:F456L)
+* XBB.1.16 which has S:T478R (with a particular interest in those with S:F456L **like XBB.1.16.6**)
 * XBB.1.9.1, XBB.1.9.2, FL.5 (which have non-spike mutations of note, with a particular interest in those with S:Q613H OR with S:F456L plus NS6:Y49H (aka orf6:y49h)
 * XBB.2.3, XBB.2.3.2, XBB.2.3.3 (has mutation S:P521S, with an interest in those also with mutation 478R)
 * XBC.1.6 subvariants (XBC.1 is a “Deltacron” recombinant lineage of BA.2 and B.1.617.2 with S:L452M.
 XBC.1.6 contains also S:346S, S:M452R).

 …plus any saltation variants and sublineages with additional combinations of the mutations below.

-Mutations of interest include: